Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Applications to Group Theory

-We say that $(A, B)$ and $(A', B')$ are \textit{Nielsen equivalent} if there is a $\rho\in\text{Aut}(F_2)$ such that
+We say that $(M, N)$ and $(M', N')$ are \textit{Nielsen equivalent} if there is a $\rho\in\text{Aut}(F_2)$ such that

-A problem of interest in computational and combinatorial group theory is to determine the Nielsen equivalence classes of generating pairs of elements of important groups $G$.
-An important invariant of Nielsen equivalence, known as the \textit{Higman invariant} after its discoverer, is the so-called \textit{extended conjugacy class} of the commutator $[A, B]$, given by the union of the conjugacy classes of $[A, B]$ and $[A, B]^{-1} = [B, A].$ In the case $G = \text{SL}_2(\mathbb{F}_p)$, McCullough and Wanderley conjectured in \cite{McCulloughWanderley} that the Higman invariant fully classifies generating pairs---if two generating pairs of $\text{SL}_2(\mathbb{F}_p)$ have the same Higman invariant, then they are Nielsen equivalent.
+A problem of interest in computational and combinatorial group theory is to determine the Nielsen equivalence classes of generating pairs of elements in important groups $G$.
+An important invariant of Nielsen equivalence, known, after its discoverer, as the \textit{Higman invariant}, is the so-called \textit{extended conjugacy class} of the commutator $[M, N]$, given by the union of the conjugacy classes of $[M, N]$ and $[M, N]^{-1} = [N, M].$

+In the case $G = \text{SL}_2(\mathbb{F}_p)$, McCullough and Wanderley conjectured in \cite{McCulloughWanderley} that the Higman invariant fully classifies generating pairs---if two generating pairs of $\text{SL}_2(\mathbb{F}_p)$ have the same Higman invariant, then they are Nielsen equivalent.
 They call this the \textit{Classification Conjecture}.
-They relate this conjecture to the study of orbits on (\ref{MarkoffPlusk}) via the Fricke invariant, see \cite{McCulloughWanderley}, sections 5, 7, and 8 for details.
-Building on their work and that of Campos-Vargas \cite{CamposVargas}, Martin showed the following: \begin{theorem}[\cite{MartinBigPaper}, Theorem 1.5] Suppose that the solutions to (\ref{MarkoffPlusk}) over $\mathbb{F}_p$ for $k \neq 4$ which are not reductions of finite orbits over $\mathbb{C}$ form a single orbit under the action of $\Gamma.$ Then the Higman invariant fully classifies Nielsen equivalence classes of generating pairs of $\text{SL}_2(\mathbb{F}_p)$. \end{theorem} In his paper, Martin also introduced an entirely new set of tools into the study of Markoff type varieties, which enabled him to prove transitivity of the action of $\Gamma$ on $\mathcal{S}_{0, 0, 0, k}^*(p)$ independent of $k$ for all $p$ such that $p^2-1 \not\equiv 0$(mod $N$) by running a particular finite computation; by running this computation for various choices of $N$ he proved in particular that the Classification Conjecture holds over $\mathbb{F}_p$ for $>99.99\%$ of all primes $p$.
+They relate this conjecture to the study of orbits on (\ref{MarkoffPlusk}) via the Fricke invariant; see Sections 5, 7, and 8 of \cite{McCulloughWanderley} for details.
+Building on their work and that of Campos-Vargas \cite{CamposVargas}, Martin showed the following: \begin{theorem}[\cite{MartinBigPaper}, Theorem 1.5] Suppose that the solutions to (\ref{MarkoffPlusk}) over $\mathbb{F}_p$ for $k \neq 4$ that are not reductions of finite orbits over $\mathbb{C}$ form a single orbit under the action of $\Gamma.$ Then the Higman invariant fully classifies Nielsen equivalence classes of generating pairs of $\text{SL}_2(\mathbb{F}_p)$. \end{theorem} In his paper, Martin also introduced an entirely new set of tools into the study of Markoff-type varieties, which enabled him to prove transitivity of the action of $\Gamma$ on $\mathcal{S}_{0, 0, 0, k}^*(p)$ uniformly in $k$ for all $p$ such that $p^2-1 \not\equiv 0 \pmod{N}$ by running a particular finite computation.
+Running this computation for various choices of $N$, he proved in particular that the Classification Conjecture holds over $\mathbb{F}_p$ for $> 99.99\%$ of all primes $p$.